janosmiko/janosmiko.github.io/content/blog/2021-10-01-how-to-debug-varnish.md

 featuredImage_webp: /images/blog/2021-10-01-how-to-debug-varnish/2021-10-01-how-to-debug-varnish.webp
 ---

-`503 Backend Fetch Failed` - if you ever used Varnish, mostly you will be familiar with this error message.
+`503 Backend Fetch Failed` - if you ever used Varnish, most probably you will be familiar with this error message.

 It can be a headache to determine what causes these issues.